On February 6, 2014, the Ontario Securities Commission (OSC)

 venture issuers without significant revenue from operations did

-not provide a breakdown of material components of exploration and
+not provide the breakdown of material components of exploration and

-issuers with exploration projects did not adequately discuss
+issuers with exploration projects did not discuss and itemize

 issuers with a working capital deficiency provided very general

 discussion or no discussion about potential sources of financing

 and how they plan on continuing operations